-The undersigned holder of shares of common stock of Northeast Bancorp ("Northeast"), a Maine corporation, does hereby appoint John W. Trinward, D.M.D., and James D. Delamater, and each of them, as due and lawful attorneys-in-fact (each of whom shall have full power of substitution), to represent and vote as designated below all of the Northeast common stock that the undersigned held of record at 5:00 p.m., local time, on September 27, 2000, at the Annual Meeting of Shareholders of Northeast Bancorp to be held at the Martindale Country Club located at 527 Beech Hill Road, Auburn, Maine on Tuesday, November 14, 2000 at 6:00 p.m. or any adjournment thereof, on the following matters, and on such other business as may properly come before the meeting:
+The undersigned holder of shares of common stock of Northeast Bancorp ("Northeast"), a Maine corporation, does hereby appoint John W. Trinward, D.M.D., and James D. Delamater, and each of them, as due and lawful attorneys-in-fact (each of whom shall have full power of substitution), to represent and vote as designated below all of the Northeast common stock that the undersigned held of record at 5:00 p.m., local time, on September 25, 2002, at the Annual Meeting of Shareholders of Northeast Bancorp to be held at the Martindale Country Club located at 527 Beech Hill Road, Auburn, Maine on Tuesday, November 12, 2002 at 6:00 p.m. or any adjournment thereof, on the following matters, and on such other business as may properly come before the meeting:

-ELECTION OF DIRECTORS
+1. ELECTION OF DIRECTORS

-Nominees: John W. Trinward, D.M.D., James D. Delamater, John B. Bouchard, A. William Cannan, Ronald J. Goguen, Judith W. Hayes, Philip C. Jackson, Ronald C. Kendall, John Rosmarin, John Schiavi, Stephen W. Wight, Dennis A. Wilson
+Nominees: John W. Trinward, D.M.D., James D. Delamater, John B. Bouchard, Ronald J. Goguen, Philip C. Jackson, Judith W. Kelley, Ronald C. Kendall, John Rosmarin, John Schiavi, Stephen W. Wight, Dennis A. Wilson

-[ ] FOR ALL NOMINEES (except as marked LISTED ABOVE to the contrary below) [ ] WITHHOLD AUTHO ALL NOMINEES L FOR authority to vote for 's name in the space p 2. the appointment of ppointment of Auditors.
-Baker Newman & Noyes, mpany's auditors for t Limited Liabili ty [ ] FOR [ ] AGAINST [ ] ABSTAI N 3. come before the me on, on such other busin eeting (the Board of Di er than the above propo rectors is not a ware presented for action at the Annual Meeting).
+□ FOR ALL NOMINEES LISTED ABOVE (except as marked to the contrary below)

+□ WITHHOLD AUTHORITY TO VOTE FOR ALL NOMINEES LISTED ABOVE

+(Instructions: to withhold authority to vote for any individual nominee, write that nominee's name in the space provided below.)

+2. Ratification of Appointment of Auditors.
+Proposal to ratify the appointment of Baker Newman & Noyes, Limited Liability Company, as the Company's auditors for the fiscal year ending June 30, 2003.

+$\Box$ FOR

+□ AGAINST

+□ ABSTAIN

+3. In their discretion, on such other business as may properly come before the meeting (the Board of Directors is not aware of any matter other than the above proposals which is to be presented for action at the Annual Meeting).

-All of the above proposals are described in greater detail in the accompanying Proxy Statement dated October 2, 2000, which descriptions are incorporated herein by reference.
+All of the above proposals are described in greater detail in the accompanying Proxy Statement dated October 4, 2002, which descriptions are incorporated herein by reference.